Toward Efficient Influence Function: Dropout as a Compression Tool: Appendix

-The theorem of woodbury matrix identity~\ref{thm:woodbury} not only allows cheaper computation of inverses but also provides a closed form expression of matrix inversion.
+\end{mytheorem} The theorem of woodbury matrix identity~\ref{thm:woodbury} not only allows cheaper computation of inverses but also provides a closed form expression of matrix inversion.

-\begin{theorem}{Convergence of Extreme Singular Values, see \citet{bai1993limit}} Let $\mA = \mA_{k, n}$ be an $k \times n$ random matrix whose entries are independent copies of some random variable with zero mean, unit variance, and finite fourth moment.
-Suppose that the dimensions $k$ and $n$ grow to infinity while the aspect ratio $\frac{n}{k}$ converges to some number $\kappa \in (0, 1]$.
-Then
+\begin{mytheorem}{Convergence of Extreme Singular Values \citep{bai1993limit}}{convergence} Let $\mA$ be a $k \times n$ random matrix whose entries are independent copies of a random variable with zero mean, unit variance, and finite fourth moment.
+If $k, n \to \infty$ with $n/k \to \kappa \in (0, 1]$, then: